nRF24/RF24Network/docs/addressing.md

 The above example is exactly how RF24Network manages the addresses, but they are represented in Octal format.

+## Available Addresses

+RF24Network supports various configurations, but by default has multicast enabled.
+This means one additional pipe is taken up on each node for multicasting.
+The master node will support 5 nodes (01 through 05) and 1 multicast address, while the nodes themselves will support 4 nodes (01n to 04n etc), 1 multicast address and 1 parent pipe.
+Users can edit RF24Network_config.h and comment out `#define RF24NetworkMulticast` as well.
+This allows the master to support 6 children, with nodes supporting 5 children each.
+See the [Topology and Overview](md_docs_tuning.html) page for more info regarding topology.

 ### Decimal, Octal and Binary

 | Decimal | Octal |  Binary  |